vrld/slam/slam/README.md

     source:setVolume(volume)

 Sets properties for all instances.
 Affects playing instances immediately.
-For details on the parameters, see the [LÖVE wiki](http://love2d.org/wiki/Source).
+For details on the parameters, see the [LOVE wiki](http://love2d.org/wiki/Source).

 ### Instances

-All functions that affect LÖVE Sources can be applied to SLAM instances.
+All functions that affect LOVE Sources can be applied to SLAM instances.
 These are:

     love.audio.pause(instance)
     instance:pause()